ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/elasticsearch-etl-task.markdown

 1. **Task Name** (Optional)
    * Enter a name for your task
-   * If no name is provided, the cluster will create a name based on the defined connection string,
+   * If no name is provided, the server will create a name based on the defined connection string,
      e.g. *ElasticSearch ETL to ElasticConStr*

 2. **Task State**